raagin/django-filebrowser-multiple-images/README.md

 Using
 -----
-Add 'multiple_images_inline' in INSTALLED_APPS in django settings You need 'image' field in your inline model
+Add 'multiple_images_inline' in INSTALLED_APPS in django settings.

-in admin.py add MultipleImagesInlines module to your main admin model not in inline model.
+You need 'image' field in your inline model in admin.py add MultipleImagesInlines module to your main admin model not in inline model.

 ```python
 from multiple_images_inline.admin import MultipleImagesInlines